rehierl/node-tree-outliner/0-0-0-introduction.md

 1. A
 ```

-Even a slight modification of the above fragment reveals, that this TOC can
+Even a slight modification of the above fragment reveals, that this TOC can only
-only represent a commonly accepted simplification:
+represent some commonly accepted simplification:

 ```
 Example: